stride3d/stride-website/_posts/2020-10-02-vvvv-releases-VL.Stride.md

 Helo Striders,

+this is vvvv calling!
 We've just released a new 3d-engine for [vvvv](http://visualprogramming.net), our visual live-programming environment for .NET.
 We call it "VL.Stride" and it is basically a wrapper around the Stride engine, using it independent from the Stride Game Studio.

 In this [release blog post](https://vvvv.org/blog/vl.stride-for-evvvveryone), we talk about some details.